 Our round up of stylish galley kitchen ideas will show you how to make the most of this type of kitchen space, without compromising on style.

 How do you arrange a galley kitchen?

 If you have a bigger area to work with you could include a breakfast bar or a wall hung table, while if you're working with a small space, you'll have to be more creative and incorporate pull out tables and fold up chairs too.

-1. Make easy updates to your existing galley kitchen
+2. Make easy updates to your existing galley kitchen

 Whether you're a renter looking to make landlord-friendly alterations, or a homeowner seeking affordable solutions for a tired galley kitchen, creating the kitchen of your dreams could be as simple as a lick of paint.